Running for National Office

 - PRSSA Membership — You must be a member in good standing of a PRSSA Chapter and maintain your membership throughout your term.

-- All National Committee members must attend the Leadership Retreat in June, National Conference in the fall and National Assembly in the spring.
+- All National Committee members must attend the Leadership Retreat in June, International Conference in the fall and National Assembly in the spring.
 PRSSA covers your travel costs, but you are responsible for hotel and any additional costs.

 - Full-time Student — You must be full-time student (by your university’s standards) from the time you are elected through fall semester.

 Vice President Offices

 The vice presidents on the National Committee are elected each year at the National Assembly, and serve a one-year term, starting June 1 and ending May 31 of the following year.
 If you are interested in running for a vice president position on the National Committee, you’ll follow the following steps:

 - Please refer to National Assembly website for the deadline and application.

 - If you fail to submit your application on time, you can run from the floor at National Assembly.
 In that case you must bring the full application completed and provide a copy for every delegate (around 160 copies).
 See guidelines for complete details.

 - At Leadership Assembly, you’ll give a five-minute speech and then participate in a fifteen-minute question-and-answer period with all candidates.

 - If not further questions are needed after the question and answer period, the Assembly votes and the new officer is announced.